AlicenJoyHenning/DamageDetective/README.md

 Like `DoubletFinder`,
 principal component analysis is used to compute the proximity of true cells to sets of artificial cells, each with a known level of damage.
-The damage level of the set to which a true cell shows the highest proximity is assigned to the cell as a score ranging from 0 to 1, forming the main output of `DamageDetective`.
-This provides an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.
+The damage level of the set to which a true cell shows the highest proximity is assigned to the cell as a score ranging from 0 to 1, reflecting the proportion of cytoplasmic RNA loss in the artificial set.
+This score forms the main output of `DamageDetective` and provides an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.

-> `DamageDetective` requires a gene expression count matrix to run but can accept the popularised scRNA-seq R data structures, `Seurat` and `SingleCellExperiment` objects, as well as the alignment output files, as input ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)).
-Though created for R, `DamageDetective` provides output that is platform-agnostic and can be integrated into any existing single-cell analysis workflow.
+> `DamageDetective` runs using the gene expression count matrix and can accept `Seurat` objects, `SingleCellExperiment` objects, and alignment output files as input ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)).
+Though implemented in R, `DamageDetective` provides output that is platform-agnostic and can be integrated into any existing single-cell analysis workflow.

 <br>

 ## Installation

-Install `DamageDetective` from CRAN,
+Install `DamageDetective` from CRAN (R >= 4.4.0),

 ``` r
 install.packages('DamageDetective')